George Johnstone (Royal Navy officer): Battle of Porto Praya

 Recovering from their initial shock the British soon began to fight back effectively.
-Captain Ward of HMS Hero took men from nearby ships and used them to bring his ship into range of the French, whereupon he boarded Artésien, killed her captain, Cardaillac, and took twenty-five of her men away as prisoners.
+Captain Ward of HMS Hero took men from nearby ships and used them to bring his ship into range of the French, whereupon he boarded Artésien, killed her captain, Cardaillac, and took 25 members of the ship's crew prisoner.
 After two hours of heavy cannonading the French found themselves in a dangerous position, as Annibal lost her mizzen mast, followed shortly afterwards by her main and foremasts.
 She had by now sustained casualties of two hundred dead or wounded, and with the British preparing to board her, Suffren decided to retreat.
 He brought Héros in to tow Annibal to safety and made for the open sea, taking with him as prizes the East Indiamen Hinchinbroke and Fortitude, the fireship Infernal, and the storeship Edward.

 Johnstone immediately ordered a pursuit, but his heavily damaged ships took some time to get out of the harbour, by which time Suffren's fleet had disappeared.
 The British ships taken by Suffren were all recaptured over the next few days, as they were considered too badly damaged to be of use and were abandoned.
-Though Johnstone had beaten off the superior French force, the race was now on for the Cape.
+Though Johnstone had beaten off the superior French force, the race was now on for the Cape Colony.
 Johnstone assumed that Suffren would either make for the West Indies or Brazil to refit and resupply, but was mistaken.
-Suffren simply rigged temporary masts on Annibal and made for the Cape.
+Suffren simply rigged temporary masts on Annibal and made for the Cape Colony.
 Johnstone stayed at Porto Praya to carry out repairs, thus abandoning any chance of beating Suffren to his destination.